 Criminal Justice Education in Alabama

-There are a host of criminal justice schools in the Yellowhammer State that offer everything from an Associate's degree to a doctorate in criminal justice education; both online and traditional campus study options are also available.
+There are a host of criminal justice schools in the Yellowhammer State that offer everything from an associate's degree to a doctorate in criminal justice; both online and traditional campus study options are also available.
 Many of them will also allow you to specialize in certain areas of criminal justice, including corrections and forensic science.